 The policy will be reviewed annually which will include an update and review of the effectiveness of procedures and their implementation.
 This review will take place during the Summer Term School Review, led by the directors.

-Date Position Name of reviewer Date of next review August 2023 Headteacher Mr P. Fathers August 2024 August 2023 Proprietor Mr A. Khan August 2024
+Date of next review August 2025

+August 2024 Headteacher Mr P. Fathers August 2025

+August 2024 Director Mr A Khan August 2025

 Appendix A